 Keypad controlled prototype in radio mode (left) and ATC mode (right)

-The radio runs without problems on a Wemos D1 R2, driving an Adafruit VS1053 breakout and a 2.4″ ili9341 TFT display.
-It can be controlled with a 16-key matrix keypad (the pictures show a Wemos D1 Mini Pro, but its wifi turned out to be too slow for some stations).
+The radio on the pictures runs without problems on an ESP8266 board, driving an Adafruit VS1053 breakout and a 2.4″ ili9341 TFT display.
+It can be controlled with a 16-key matrix keypad and via a browser.

 The prototype uses almost 500 lines of code for the radio.
 David Bird’s excellent METAR functions take yet another 500 lines.
 Too big to post on this page, I’m afraid…